 The clear parts are a bit thicker than the norm for newer kits but should look OK once dipped in Future.
 Two wind screens are supplied but only one is called out for use.
 In spite of being bagged separately I still have some scuff marks in places that will need to be polished out.
-The frame lines are scribed but clearly marked so masking should be fairly easy.
+The frame lines are recessed but clearly marked so masking should be fairly easy.
 See below.

 The decals are fairly normal for Hasegawa with the exception that the white is actually white instead of a cream color.
 They look thin on the sheet but I have varying success with Hasegawa decals.
 Markings for two aircraft are provided, both from JG52, no pilots listed, with a Werk number, one without.
 See below.

 The instructions are printed on a long sheet folded to create panels, in this case 8 of them.
 The front panel has history and specifications in Japanese and English, the second has a parts map and color chart calling out colors by generic names and some by RLM numbers and Gunze paint numbers.
 The third, fourth and fifth panels have the assembly steps divided into 15 steps.
 The sixth and seventh panels have the painting and marking diagrams and the eighth panel has basic assembly information, safety warnings and decal application instructions.